-With this literary road trip from the Centers for the Book, readers travel the East Coast without taking a single step.
+With this "road trip" of memoirs and biographies, readers travel the East Coast without taking a step.

 For the third consecutive year, 16 Centers for the Book across the East Coast will participate in the Route One Reads initiative, a summer reading program under the Center for the Book in the Library of Congress.